getting-started.RmdOn the command line: navigate to your desired folder location and

 dependencies.

-The steps to use renv
+The steps to use renv include:

 install.packages( "https://cran.r-project.org/src/contrib/Archive/renv/renv_0.12.5.tar.gz", repos = NULL, type = "source" )